amordahl/RethinkingAndroid_ISSTA2021_FossDroid_Dataset/README.md

 # RethinkingAndroid_ISSTA2021_FossDroid_Dataset

-## Flows

-This folder contains the lists of flows detected, plus the ground truths.
+This repository contains the dataset of classified flows that we contributed in our ISSTA'2021 paper, "Rethinking Android Taint Analysis Evaluations: A Study on the Impact of Tool Configuration Spaces".
+The content of the dataset is contained in the folder [flows](https://github.com/amordahl/RethinkingAndroid_ISSTA2021_FossDroid_Dataset/tree/ISSTA2021/flows)

 ### Flow Lists